MicrosoftDocs/windows-driver-docs/migration-guide/index.md

     2. Review your content on MSDN Stage (no branch specifier needed in the URL)
     3. Merge your changes in *MASTER* to *LIVE*!

-5. ** CP Cordintator -- Update your Prodrequest - ask them to push the changes to LIVE**
+5. ** CP Coordintator -- Update your Prodrequest - ask them to push the changes to LIVE**

-6. ** CP Cordintator -- Submit redirects CSV to the MSDN team**
+6. ** CP Coordintator -- Submit redirects CSV to the MSDN team**

 7. **Writer -- Review the changes on the LIVE environment**